 And if you are afraid of death, you must learn to focus your attention on the present moment.

-Presence in the moment (which some are more familiar with the methods to achieve it: mindfulness and meditation) is one of the two main tools that can help us in accepting what-is.
+Being present in the moment* is one of the two main steps that can help us in accepting what-is.

-About how to easily start practicing presence (or meditation) you can read here…
+About how to start practicing presence you can read here…

 Happy acceptance 🙂